echoaimaomao/Leverage-Wav2Vec2.0-for-BC-Enhancement/README.md

 1. enhanced folder : the selected enhanced wav files (the using model is Mandarin-Mainland model)
 2. origin folder : the corresponding wav files in ABC dataset *(The WAV files in the origin folder are dual-channel, with the two channels corresponding to bone-conducted speech and air-conducted speech.)*
+**Attention**:
+The full of large-scaled enhanced wavs can be generated if given the model weights.
 ## Citation Protocol